 The Summer of Imagination

-The summer of imagination art installations are currently here just for the summer.
-This is the first year Doddington Hall have done something like this and hopefully it will be the first year of many.
+The summer of imagination art installations is currently here just for the summer.
+This is the first year Doddington Hall have done something like this and hopefully, it will be the first year of many.
 The summer of imagination will be at Doddington until the 3rd September.
-For families they also have theatre performances, storytelling and a circus on selected dates over the summer.
+For families, they also have theatre performances, storytelling and a circus on selected dates over the summer.
 With more to come outside of summer too such as pumpkin picking and Santa.

 Here are some photos from the Summer of Imagination in the gardens.

 I can confirm that Jamie did not want to leave.
 He wanted to go back and do it all again.
 See here for a full timetable of what’s on – Summer-of-Imagination-Map-2017-web

 As mentioned above the Hall itself is only open on a Wednesday, Sunday and on a bank holiday Monday.
 The hall opens at 12 noon.
 You can purchase a house and garden ticket for £10.50 for an adult. £4.75 for a child and children under 4 years old have free entry.
 The gardens are open daily except for Saturdays until Sunday 3rd September.
 They are open from 11am and you can purchase a ticket just for the gardens.
 The price for this is £7.00 for an adult and £3.50 for a child 4 and over.
 You can also purchase a family ticket for the hall and gardens for £28.00 and £18.00 for just the gardens.